Polish Bad Ass

 Fighting For Poland

 And Poland needed men of fighting spirit.
 By the time Kasimierz was born, the once-powerful Polish-Lithuanian Commonwealth faced intense political pressure from its increasingly strong neighbors.
 Austria, Prussia, and Russia had managed to manipulate the weak King Stanislaw II.
 Pulaski was well educated, and in 1768, he joined the Confederation of the Bars, formed by his father to oppose the Russians.
-He fought in several successful actions, including the famous defense of the monastery fortress of Czestochowa in 1771, but eventually was defeated and exiled to Turkey.
+He fought in several successful actions, including the famous defense of the monastery fortress of Czestochowa in 1771, but he was eventually defeated and exiled to Turkey.
 As a result, Poland underwent its first partition (of three).
 Pulaski spent his years in Turkey trying to rally support against their common threat, the Russians.
 When this effort failed, he sailed for France, now penniless and broken.
 But then he learned of the American Revolution!

-Pulaski led forces of the Bar Confederation
+Pulaski led forces of the Bar Confederation at Czestochowa in 1771 |

 Fighting for Freedom